LLM-Pruner: On the Structural Pruning of Large Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Foundation Large Language Model.} To showcase the effectiveness and versatility of LLM-Pruner, we test it over three open-source large language models with two kinds of structure: LLaMA-7B~\cite{touvron2023llama}, Vicuna-7B~\cite{vicuna2023} and ChatGLM-6B~\cite{zeng2022glm}.
+\paragraph{Foundation Large Language Model.} To showcase the effectiveness and versatility of LLM-Pruner, we test it over three open-source large language models with two kinds of structure: LLaMA-7B~\cite{touvron2023llama}, Vicuna-7B~\cite{vicuna2023} \footnote{https://huggingface.co/lmsys/vicuna-7b-delta-v0} and ChatGLM-6B~\cite{zeng2022glm}.